btargac/excel-parser-processor/README.md

 $ npm start
 ```

-If you are changing the view or renderer related things, you can use webpack's watch feature with
+If you are changing the view or renderer related things, you can use Webpack's watch feature with

 ```bash
 $ npm run start-renderer-dev